Genital HPV Infection - Fact Sheet

 What is genital HPV infection?

 HPV is not the same as herpes or HIV (the virus that causes AIDS).
-These are all viruses that can be passed on during sex, but they cause different symptoms and health problems.
+Both viruses can be passed on during sex, but they have different symptoms and cause different health problems.

 How do people get HPV?